lapraskwan/Video-Depth-Estimation/manydepth/README.md

 3. For camera intrinsics, follow [Depth from Videos in the Wild:
 Unsupervised Monocular Depth Learning from Unknown Cameras](https://arxiv.org/abs/1904.04998).

-## Learn Camera Intrinsics
-- Modify network
-- Add K whenever pose network is used to predict pose (e.g. in trainer.py line 303)
-- Find all K and inv_K in the files and see if anything need to be added or changed.

 ## To do

 - [x] Run the codes